lis-epfl/multi_agent_pkgs/README.md

 # Multi-Agent Planning Packages
-The code for the paper "High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments", Charbel Toumieh and Dario Floreano.
+The code for the paper "High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments", by Charbel Toumieh and Dario Floreano.

 The packages have been tested on **Ubuntu 22.04**, **ROS2 Humble**.

 |10 agent circular exchange (forest) | 10 agents traversing forest / wall / forest |